 Tensor dimensions (or the number of input and output channels for FullyConnected layer) of multiples of 32 tend to have the best performance for FP16 and INT8 inference because of the utilization of Tensor Cores if the hardware supports them.
-Tensor Core kernels for FP16 data requires striding between data rows to be multiples of 8 data elements.
-For example, a MatrixMultiply that is $M \propto \kappa$ times $\kappa \propto N$ requires M, κ , and N to be multiple of 8 to use Tensor Core optimized kernels.
+Tensor Core kernels for FP16 data require striding between data rows to be multiples of 8 data elements.
+For example, a MatrixMultiply that is $M \propto K$ times $K \propto N$ requires M, K, and N to be multiple of 8 to use Tensor Core optimized kernels.